nyxkn/godot-draw3d/README.md

 A small library for drawing simple shapes in 3D.

+It provides a custom `Draw3D` node that you can add to your scenes, in which you can draw simple geometry like lines, arcs, circles, and cubes.

+You can use this to easily add simple shapes to your objects.
+Mainly used for debugging, or visualizing prototypes.

 Usage is similar to the [custom drawing in 2D](https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html) that is already present in Godot, and for consistency I tried to keep the parameters in the same order as the 2D draw calls whenever possible.